-Transthoracic echocardiograms were recorded on various generations of Vivid systems.

-Measurements were made according to guidelines (6) (7).
+"Transthoracic echocardiograms were recorded on various generations of Vivid systems.
+Measurements were made according to guidelines" (10) (11).
+Simpson's approach was used to calculate the LV ejection fraction (LVEF).
 LV ejection fraction (LVEF) was measured according to Simpson's method.

+Mitral-pulsed Doppler inflow and tissue-Doppler imaging at the lateral mitral annulus were used to assess diastolic function.
 Diastolic function analysis was based on mitral-pulsed Doppler inflow and tissue-Doppler imaging at the lateral mitral annulus.
 Left atrial area was measured from the apical four-chamber view.